kholland1/chemstep-development/README.md

      `cd <your_directory>`

-2. Make a directory for any major change applied (Issue):
+2. Make a directory for any major change applied (Github Issue):

     `mkdir <name_of_change_applied>`